The Best Bad Example I'm Using to Teach Clean Code Principles in My Book

 A method that prices movie tickets by day and age.
 Simple enough to highlight common issues, like duplication and branching logic, but not so complex that I need to explain its business rules.

-What would you refactor first?
+That code block makes you say “Whaaaat?!!?” in more than one place, but what would you refactor first?
 Can you spot the bug?